 - 1. Maintain the mentor program for new recruits/cadets.
-Assign a mentor to support each new member, set the expectations up front for the mentor and mentee and encourage them to get to know each other. - 2.
-Provide training to all members regarding working in a multi-generational fire department to develop a better understanding of how to work together. - 3.
+Assign a mentor to support each new member.
+Set the expectations up front for the mentor and mentee and encourage them to get to know each other. - 2.
 Evaluate retention program annually.